-If you do not know the exact Connection Point Distinguished Name or Naming Contexts you can select one of the known Naming Context:
+If you do not know the exact Connection Point Distinguished Name or Naming Contexts, you can select one of the known Naming Context:

 - Default naming context;

-If your LDAP server (or domain controller) secured with SSL certificate you must to check the option “Use SSL-based Encryption” to use the LDAPS protocol.
+If your LDAP server (or domain controller) is secured with an SSL certificate, then you must check the Use SSL-based Encryption option to use the LDAPS protocol.

-To open the ADUC-like AD view, select Default naming context and press OK.
+To open the ADUC-like AD view, select the Default naming context and press OK.
 A new root partition will appear in the left pane, which you can expand.
-As you can see, in this mode the ADSI Edit console displays all containers and OUs in AD.
-There are also hidden AD service containers in the console that are not displayed by default in ADUC.
-You can navigate in the AD hierarchy, select modify, move, delete, rename any objects (computers, users, groups).
+As you can see, in this mode the ADSI Edit console displays all containers and OUs in AD in a hierarchical tree view.

 For example, you want to hide one of the AD containers in the ADUC snap-in.
 To do this, you need to open the OU properties and change the showInAdvancedViewOnly attribute from False (or Not Set) to True.

-- Select Schema as well known Naming Context;
+- Select Schema as well-known Naming Context;

-- Expand Schema, right click CN=Schema,CN=Configuration,DC=theitbros,DC=com and select Properties;
+- Expand Schema, right-click CN=Schema,CN=Configuration,DC=theitbros,DC=com, and select Properties;

 - Check the objectVersion value;

-- In our case it is 69.
+- In our case, it is 69.
 This number corresponds to a Schema level: Windows Server 2012 R2.